usgs/shakemap/doc_source/manual4_0/tg_architecture.rst

 **info** reads an event's *shake_result.hdf* and produces *info.json*, which contains metadata about the ShakeMap.

-See :meth:`shakemap.coremods.info` for more details.
+See :meth:`shakemap.coremods.info` for the module's API documentation.

 mapping
 ```````